landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 Follow [[these instructions for a standard installation \|
 Installing-Landlab ]].

-It’s a good idea to keep your version up to date.
+It's a good idea to keep your version up to date.
 Once you have installed Landlab, you can update it to the latest release version by entering the following on the command line: